 You will be assigned a substantial amount of reading each week as well an in-class reading quiz or other assignment most weeks.
 Some short videos may be assigned as well.
-To be successful, please keep up with your reading and take notes on what you read.
+To be successful, please keep up with your reading and take notes on what you read as well as what is covered in class.

 Please look ahead at weekly reading assignments and build quiet time into your weekly schedule for them.
-If you read slowly or need extra time to process what you read, please schedule extra time so that you can re-read material if you need to.
+If you read slowly or need extra time to process what you read, schedule extra time so that you can re-read material if you need to.